ampproject/amphtml/spec/amp-framework-hosting.md

 The built framework can be found in directory `dist`.
 The version assigned to the build is in `dist/version.txt` and a listing of all files included in build is in `dist/files.txt`.
 The framework is ready to be moved to and served from your host.

-If you have advanced hosting capabilities or would like to customize the versioning system, you may be interested in the following flags to `gulp dist`:
+If you have advanced hosting capabilities or would like to manually assign a version, `gulp dist` accepts these flags (among others):

-- `--config`: Indicate the release type of the distribution, production (`prod`) or canary (`canary`).
+- `--config`: Indicate the release type, production (`prod`) or canary (`canary`).
 Defaults to `prod`.
 - `--version_override`: Assign a version to the distribution.
-The version needs to be URL path compatible; no characters should require URI encoding.
-Defaults to the commit time of the last commit in the active branch and appends a trailing zero: `TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S` with `0` appended.
-Note that the version specified here is not the "runtime version" (RTV), which contains both the config and the version.
-The runtime version is discussed in more detail in section [Serve the AMP framework](#serve-the-amp-framework).
+The version must consist of 13-digits.
+Defaults to the latest git commit time of the active branch.
+- `--sourcemap_url`: Provide the base URL for JavaScript source map links.
+This URL should contain placeholder `{version}` that will be replaced with the actual version when the AMP framework is built, for example `https://raw.githubusercontent.com/<github-username>/amphtml/{version}/`.
+Defaults to `http://localhost:8000/`.

 ### Option 2: Download the framework with an AMP Toolbox tool